 As a business owner or manager, you are a leader in your community and can set an example for your employees, customers, and community to follow.
-This September for National Preparedness Month, join your community in preparing for emergencies and disasters of all types, and leading efforts to encourage the community to become more prepared.
+Even though September is National Preparedness Month, join your community any time of year in preparing for emergencies and disasters of all types, and leading efforts to encourage the community to become more prepared.

 According to FEMA’s Emergency Management Guide for Business and Industry there are 4 planning steps for implementing emergency management and preparedness: